castorini/anserini/docs/regressions-beir-v1.0.0-cqadupstack-webmasters-flat.md

-# Anserini Regressions: BEIR (v1.0.0) &mdash; CQADupStack-Webmasters
+# Anserini Regressions: BEIR (v1.0.0) &mdash; CQADupStack-webmasters

-This page documents BM25 regression experiments for [BEIR (v1.0.0) &mdash; CQADupStack-Webmasters](http://beir.ai/).
+This page documents BM25 regression experiments for [BEIR (v1.0.0) &mdash; CQADupStack-webmasters](http://beir.ai/).
 These experiments index the corpus in a "flat" manner, by concatenating the "title" and "text" into the "contents" field.

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/beir-v1.0.0-cqadupstack-webmasters-flat.yaml).